rhpds/pxe-rhdp-lab/docs/source/gui-based-labs/autopilot-gui.rst

 Deploy Postgres
 ~~~~~~~~~~~~~~~

-Now that we have the volumes created, let's deploy Postgres !
+Now that we have the volumes created, let's deploy Postgres!

 .. code-block:: yaml
   :name: postgres-app.yaml